CodeWizard-1/restaurant/README.md

 - The code was created inspired by the projects of "Love running" and the website of [this](https://www.ilpomodoro.ie/) restaurant.
 - The idea of a button changing color upon clicking was taken from [here](https://dsgnmania.com/)
-- the idea of ​​creating a gallery was taken from this [video](https://www.youtube.com/watch?v=5bM0J4KCBeI)
+- The idea of ​​creating a gallery was taken from this [video](https://www.youtube.com/watch?v=5bM0J4KCBeI)

 ### Media: